Coaches

 Director of Hockey Operations

-He has an extremely friendly and caring personality and is universally well-liked by players, whom he challenges with highly technical drills and detailed individual instruction.
+Lubo has an extremely friendly and caring personality and is universally well-liked by players, whom he challenges with highly technical drills and detailed individual instruction.
+He provides instruction for all levels of hockey at WVMHA.

 Initiation and Novice skills development